 If you have questions about test results in your GP health record, contact your GP surgery.

 Your GP health record cannot be used to prove your vaccine status when travelling abroad.

-Use the NHS COVID Pass service to view and share proof of your COVID-19 status for places in England that have chosen to use this service and and travel abroad.
+Use the NHS COVID Pass service to view and download proof of your COVID-19 status for travel abroad.
 Find out more about this service.

 If you’ve had the coronavirus (COVID-19) vaccine, you may be able to see it in your GP health record.